A day without my cell phone

 Post date: Nov 18, 2015 10:54:57 PM

-Difficult to imagine for those who have seen me couple of years back… So much so that I had a sketch dedicated to me with "chhotu Chacha nomophobic" caption.
+Difficult to imagine for those who have seen me a couple of years back.
+So much so that I had a sketch dedicated to me with "chhotu Chacha nomophobic" caption.

-"How can I forget my phone?" - I blame it on winters, the extra cloths that I have to put on and few extra pockets that comes with it. ...that changes the usual habit of checking pockets before I leave for office.
+"How can I forget my phone?" - I blame it on winters, the extra clothes that I have to put on, and a few extra pockets that come with it. ...that changes the usual habit of checking pockets before I leave for office.
 And then it was a Monday morning as well :)

 On another note, few days back I concluded that I spent least amount of time on phone compared to everyone else in my group of friends (except one person).
-I can just imagine how will those, who use their phones many more times than me, will behave if they lose or forget their phones!
-Maybe they will never forget and forgetting my phone is just another sign that I am no more a nomophobic.
-[I disagreed to my nomophobia back then and now I would disagree that I am no more a nomophobic.
+I can imagine how will those who use their phones many more times than me will behave if they lose or forget their phones!
+Maybe they will always remember, and forgetting my phone is just another sign that I am no more a nomophobic.
+[I disagreed with my nomophobia back then, and now I would disagree that I am no more a nomophobic.
 We realize things a little late! :)]

-Anyways, the ancient Sages were right when they defined something called - Yuga Dharma (Dharma according to times).
+Anyways, the ancient Sages were right when they defined something called - Yuga Dharma (Dharma, according to times).
 Things of addiction and distraction or mediation have to have a context in space and time.
 In the ages of early innovations of agriculture and fire...
-Enlightened Rishis knew that someday different kind of distractions and innovations will come to humanity and they defined a General Dharma and left it on the Intellect of future generations to supplement it with "Yuga Dharma"! :)
+Enlightened Rishis knew that someday different kinds of distractions and innovations would come to humanity, and they defined a General Dharma and left it on the Intellect of future generations to supplement it with "Yuga Dharma"! :)